Refinancing

 Fixed Rate Mortgages: The Pros

-• Rates and payments remain will remain the same for the outset.
+• Rates and payments will remain the same from the outset.

 • A fixed rate mortgage allows homeowners to manage their budget more effectively.